LDMX-Software/docker/.github/ISSUE_TEMPLATE/package_request.md

 ---
-name: Derivative Request
+name: Package Request
-about: Request a derivative of the development container to be created.
+about: Request a package installed into the development container.
 title: ''
 labels: 'help wanted'
 assignees: ''